Relationships highly define business success. No enterprise can thrive without establishing strong links with both customers and suppliers.

 Location

 Keep your supply chains local, as this can minimize risks and boost the sustainability of your business.
-Partnering with local suppliers can bring benefits to your organization, including fewer supply chain costs, greater control, more flexibility, and being community-friendly.
+Partnering with local suppliers for items can bring benefits to your organization, including fewer supply chain costs, greater control, more flexibility, and being community-friendly.

 But whenever there is a need for you to partner with distant suppliers, look into their freight policies to minimize issues with extra freight costs and delivery times.